Andrew Sullivan: Politics

 Sullivan describes himself as a conservative and is the author of The Conservative Soul.
 He has supported a number of traditional libertarian positions, favouring limited government and opposing social interventionist measures such as affirmative action.
-However, on a number of controversial public issues, including same-sex marriage, social security, progressive taxation, anti-discrimination laws, the Affordable Care Act, the United States government's use of torture, and capital punishment, he has taken positions not typically shared by conservatives in the United States.
-In July 2012, Sullivan said that "the catastrophe of the Bush-Cheney years ... all but exploded the logic of neoconservatism and its domestic partner-in-crime, supply-side economics."
+But on many controversial public issues, including same-sex marriage, social security, progressive taxation, anti-discrimination laws, the Affordable Care Act, the U.S. government's use of torture, and capital punishment, he has taken positions not typically shared by conservatives in the United States.
+In 2012, Sullivan said, "the catastrophe of the Bush–Cheney years ... all but exploded the logic of neoconservatism and its domestic partner-in-crime, supply-side economics."

-One of the most important intellectual and political influences on Sullivan is Michael Oakeshott.
+One of the most important intellectual and political influences on Sullivan was the English philosopher Michael Oakeshott.
 Sullivan describes Oakeshott's thought as "an anti-ideology, a nonprogramme, a way of looking at the world whose most perfect expression might be called inactivism."
 He argues "that Oakeshott requires us to systematically discard programmes and ideologies and view each new situation sui generis.
 Change should only ever be incremental and evolutionary.
 Oakeshott viewed society as resembling language: it is learned gradually and without us really realising it, and it evolves unconsciously, and for ever."
 In 1984, he wrote that Oakeshott offered "a conservatism which ends by affirming a radical liberalism."
 This "anti-ideology" is perhaps the source of accusations that Sullivan "flip-flops" or changes his opinions to suit the whims of the moment.
 He has written, "A true conservative—who is, above all, an anti-ideologue—will often be attacked for alleged inconsistency, for changing positions, for promising change but not a radical break with the past, for pursuing two objectives—like liberty and authority, or change and continuity—that seem to all ideologues as completely contradictory."

-As a youth, Sullivan was a fervent supporter of Margaret Thatcher and later Ronald Reagan.
+As a youth, Sullivan was a fervent supporter of Margaret Thatcher and Ronald Reagan.
 He says of that time, "What really made me a right-winger was seeing the left use the state to impose egalitarianism—on my school", after the Labour government in Britain tried to merge his admissions-selective school with the local comprehensive school.
-At Oxford, he became friends with future prominent conservatives William Hague and Niall Ferguson and became involved with Conservative Party politics.
+At Oxford, he became friends with prominent conservatives William Hague and Niall Ferguson and became involved with Conservative Party politics.
+Sullivan has declared support for Arnold Schwarzenegger and other like-minded Republicans.
+He argues that the Republican Party, and much of the conservative movement in the U.S., has largely abandoned its earlier scepticism and moderation in favour of a more fundamentalist certainty, both in religious and political terms.
+He has said this is the primary source of his alienation from the modern Republican Party.